Kairotic/penelope/types/tablet.md

           where doFlip x | yaw tablet == S = x
                          | otherwise = flipTwist x
-        -- transpose to get list of thread twists rather than list of -- card moves over time
+        -- transpose to get list of thread twists rather than list of -- card rotations over time
         twists = transpose (tSheds tw)
 ```

-Twists the cords according to the 'flip' of the tablet and the sequences of twists in the shed.
+Used by `tabletWeave` - twists the cords according to the 'flip' of
+the tablet and the sequences of twists in the shed.

 -- The twist of the yarn = the first derivative of the twist of the tablet
 deriveSpin :: [Twist] -> [Twist]